 Green unprocessed coffee beans contain a rich source of polyphenols (especially 5-, 4-, and 3-O-caffeoylquinic acid), as well as the alkaloids trigonelline and caffeine.
 Upon roasting, chlorogenic acids undergo significant degradation which results in a new set of products including caffeoyl quinides, caffeic acid, and catechol.
 Trigonelline degradation breaks down into N-methyl-pyridinium and niacin but still remains in fairly high amounts in even highly roasted espresso coffee beans (~5.3mg/g).
 Trigonelline and N-methylpyridinium are readily absorbed after coffee consumption and reach peak plasma levels after 2.5 and 1 hours respectively.
 Caffeine is fairly heat stable and remains mostly intact upon heating. .

 + Caffeic Acid

-Caffeol is an umbrella term for the aromatic constituents of coffea, that give it the signature aroma.
+Caffeol is an umbrella term for the aromatic constituents of coffee, that gives it the signature aroma.
 Caffeol is made up of many constituents (roughly 850 different volatiles constituents), most of which are formed during the heating (roasting) process.
 Consists mainly of furfuryl alcohol.
-It is formed from the degradation of sugars, and pyrolysis of woody fibers.
+It is formed from the degradation of sugars, and pyrolysis of wood fibers.

 Clinical Applications Of Coffee: